 12/30/2020 Gathering materials

 The majority of the wood came from Compton Lumber.
 They only had 16 footers, which also turned out to be a stroke of luck.
-I was able to trim the gunnels to 14 ft. after I screwed them together which meant they were exactly the same length and I had 2 feet left over for morticing trial pieces.
-It let me dial in adjusting the mortice jigs and make all my mistakes on scraps.
+After I screwed the gunnels together I was able to trim them to exactly the same length.
+I had 2 feet left over for morticing trial pieces.
+It let me dial in adjusting the jigs and make all my mistakes on scraps.

 1/28/2021 Making morticing jigs